jmoon9/data-ops-mle-challenge-submission/README.md

     - Notification includes a request ID which can be referrenced in Flask logs on EC2 instance

 Questions for you to consider:

 * Does this data set even make sense?
 What's wrong with it?
+    - Limited training data set, more extrapolation required by model when outliers present
 * What makes this model unsuitable for inferencing in prod?
     - Security --> no signed requests
     - Validation --> A/B Testing